Back to blog

 1. VO₂max — your cardiorespiratory fitness

 VO₂max measures the maximum amount of oxygen your body can use during intense exercise, in millilitres per kilogram of body weight per minute (mL/kg/min).
-It is arguably the single best predictor of all-cause mortality we have.
+It is arguably the single best predictor of all-cause mortality we have; if you want the deeper dive, read our guide to VO2 max and longevity.

-The most compelling data comes from a 2018 study published in JAMA Network Open (Mandsager et al., PMID: 30382293) with 122,007 patients followed for over a decade: those with the highest aerobic capacity had a 5-fold lower mortality risk compared to those with low fitness.
+The most compelling data comes from a 2018 study published in JAMA Network Open (Mandsager et al., PMID: 30646252) with 122,007 patients followed for over a decade: those with the highest aerobic capacity had a 5-fold lower mortality risk compared to those with low fitness.
 Each additional MET of cardiorespiratory fitness was associated with 13% lower mortality.
-No drug has demonstrated a comparable risk reduction.
+This is powerful observational evidence, not a direct drug comparison or an individual guarantee; it does explain why measuring and training aerobic capacity carries so much preventive weight.

 Interestingly, there was no plateau: more aerobic fitness was always better, even at the highest levels.
 No point of "too much fitness" was found.